 You conjugate it to a probe.

-With the toxin already doing the challenging work or targeting the channel, all you now need is a visual probe, like an ATTO-Fluor or FITC, for example, to attach to the toxin.
-The result is a small, specific peptide that binds your ion channel without the need to fix samples or the various issues that go along with using a great big protein like an antibody.
+With the toxin already doing the challenging work of targeting the channel, all you now need is a probe, like an ATTO-Fluor or FITC, for example, to attach to the toxin.
+Toxins can also be conjugated to biotin.
+The result is a small, specific peptide that binds your ion channel without the need to fix samples or the various issues that go along with using a large protein like an antibody.